szabina-t96/SQL-practice/README.md

 ## Files Included

-- `create_dataset.sql` – Sets up the database schema and populates it with sample data.
+- `create_dataset.zip` contains `create_dataset.sql` – Sets up the database schema and populates it with sample data.
 - `queries_and_solutions.sql` – Contains SQL questions (as comments) and their corresponding solutions.

 ## Getting Started